Tuchsanai/DevTools/04_kubernetes/02_GradeSubmissionSystem_pod/readme.md

 ```

-To remove all deployed pods at once, use the following command:
+- To remove all deployed pods at once, use the following command:

+** create pod
 ```
    kubectl apply -f grade-submission-api-pod.yaml kubectl apply -f grade-submission-portal-pod.yaml
 ```
+**Verify that the pods are running:
 ```
    kubectl get pods
 ```

+** delete all pod
 ```
 kubectl delete pod --all
 ```